Dano-Swedish War (1808–1809): Treaty of Jönköping

 But Denmark–Norway were still at war with the United Kingdom, and even if Sweden were to make peace with Napoleon in 1810, they were still going to be on the side of the Coalition during the War of the Sixth Coalition.
-This would further lead to the fact that the Kingdom of Norway was to be ceded to the King of Sweden by the Treaty of Kiel in 1814, after being involved in yet another war with Sweden, ironically under the regency and military leadership of the same Jean Baptiste Bernadotte who led the would be Franco-Spanish-Danish invasion army in 1808 following his election as Crown Prince of Sweden in 1810 after the unexpected death of the same Prince Charles August who commanded the Danish Army in 1808, and was elected Swedish Crown Prince after the deposition of Gustav IV.
+This would further lead to the fact that the Kingdom of Norway was to be ceded to the King of Sweden by the Treaty of Kiel in 1814, after being involved in yet another war with Sweden, ironically under the regency and military leadership of the same Jean Baptiste Bernadotte who led the would be Franco-Spanish-Danish invasion army in 1808.
+After the 1809 coup in Sweden, Bernadotte was elected as Crown Prince of Sweden in 1810, after the unexpected death of the current Swedish Crown Prince, the same Prince Charles August who had commanded the Norwegian in 1808.

 Result

 The result of the war is disputed among historians.
-Some claim that the war ended inconclusively, while others claim the war ended in a Swedish victory.
+Some claim that the war ended inconclusively, while Swedish historian Ulf Sundberg claims the war ended in a Swedish victory.